Nature (journal): Controversies

-In June 1988, after nearly a year of guided scrutiny from its editors, Nature published a controversial and seemingly anomalous paper detailing Jacques Benveniste and his team's work studying human basophil degranulation in the presence of extremely dilute antibody serum.
-The paper concluded that less than a single molecule of antibody could trigger an immune response in human basophils, defying the physical law of mass action.
+In June 1988, after nearly a year of guided scrutiny from its editors, Nature published a controversial and seemingly anomalous paper detailing Jacques Benveniste and his team's work studying water memory.
+The paper concluded that less than a single molecule of antibody diluted in water could trigger an immune response in human basophils, defying the physical law of mass action.
 The paper excited substantial media attention in Paris, chiefly because their research sought funding from homeopathic medicine companies.
 Public inquiry prompted Nature to mandate an extensive and stringent experimental replication in Benveniste's lab, through which his team's results were refuted.

 Before publishing one of its most famous discoveries, Watson and Crick's 1953 paper on the structure of DNA, Nature did not send the paper out for peer review.
 John Maddox, Nature's editor, stated: "the Watson and Crick paper was not peer-reviewed by Nature ... the paper could not have been refereed: its correctness is self-evident.
 No referee working in the field ... could have kept his mouth shut once he saw the structure".

 An earlier error occurred when Enrico Fermi submitted his breakthrough paper on the weak interaction theory of beta decay.
 Nature rejected the paper because it was considered too remote from reality.
 Fermi's paper was published by Zeitschrift für Physik in 1934.

 The journal apologised for its initial coverage of the COVID-19 pandemic in which it linked China and Wuhan with the outbreak, which may have led to racist attacks.

 Retractions

-A paper was published with important figure anomalies from an author with a past of publishing figure anomalies.

-A 2013 fraudulent paper was also published in Nature.

 From 2000 to 2001, a series of five fraudulent papers by Jan Hendrik Schön was published in Nature.
 The papers, about semiconductors, were revealed to contain falsified data and other scientific fraud.
 In 2003, Nature retracted the papers.
 The Schön scandal was not limited to Nature; other prominent journals, such as Science and Physical Review, also retracted papers by Schön.

-In 2022, an editorial published in Nature entitled "How Nature contributed to science’s discriminatory legacy" mentioning the problematics of some of their articles: "But we have also published material that contributed to bias, exclusion and discrimination in research and society."
+In 2024, a paper titled "Pluripotency of mesenchymal stem cells derived from adult marrow", published in 2002, was retracted due to concerns raised regarding some of the panels shown in a figure, making it the most-cited retracted paper ever.